sashman/google-api-ruby-client-samples/drive/README.md

 3. The application automatically receives the authentication code and resumes operation.

-When you finish these steps, `document.txt` is now stored in Google Drive.
+When you finish these steps, `document.docx` is now stored in Google Drive.
 The command-line samples print Information about the Google Drive file to the screen.
-The file `document.txt` is accessible in Google Drive, and is titled "My Document".
+The file `document.docx` is accessible in Google Drive, and is titled "My Document".

 By editing the sample code to provide paths to new files and new titles,